LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Banks Without Direct Feed Support

-Regional credit unions, international banks, and smaller financial institutions often lack QuickBooks integration.
-For these accounts, CSV import is the only path to automated transaction entry.
-Instead of manually typing hundreds of transactions, you can format a CSV file from your bank's statement export.
+Regional credit unions, international banks, and smaller institutions often lack QuickBooks integration.
+CSV import is the only path to automated transaction entry.

 Historical Transaction Imports Beyond 90 Days

-QuickBooks bank feeds typically sync only the last 90 days of transactions.
-When you need to import historical data for tax preparation, year-end reporting, or audit trails, CSV import becomes necessary.
-This is especially common when migrating from another accounting system or establishing books for a new client mid-year.
+QuickBooks bank feeds typically sync only the last 90 days.
+When importing historical data for tax prep, year-end reporting, or audit trails, CSV import is necessary.

 Reconciling Closed or Legacy Accounts

-When reconciling closed accounts or importing data from periods before your QuickBooks implementation, CSV files provide a clean method to backfill transaction history.
-CPAs and bookkeepers managing multiple clients frequently need this capability when taking over existing books or handling transitions between accounting systems.
+When reconciling closed accounts or importing data from before your QuickBooks implementation, CSV files provide a clean method to backfill transaction history.

 The Challenge: